torquebox/torquebox.org/news/2013-08-29-torquebox-3-0-0-released.md

 torquebox-full.xml, torquebox-full-ha.xml, and torquebox-full.xml (in
 domain mode) are what get used.

+Read our [3.0.0.beta1][] and [3.0.0.beta2][] release announcements for more specifics on the changes that went into each of those releases.

 ## Upgrading from 3.0.0.beta2

 No changes (other than bumping gem versions) should be required to